 Lodges in Lake Manyara

 There is only one safari lodge inside Lake Manyara national Park, the very exclusive Lake Manyara Tree Lodge.
 Most who visit Lake Manyara stay in a lodge on top of Rift Valley Escarpment, in Karatu (near Ngorongoro Crater) or on the south-wetsrn side of Lake Manyara.
 Listed here are some of the safari lodges near Lake Manyara.
-Safari lodges in Karatu is listed on our page about Ngorongoro Crater.
+Safari lodges in Karatu is listed on our page about Ngorongoro Crate.

 Lake Manyara Tree Lodge